Gifts You Can Give Now

 An outright gift of assets

 IRA Qualified Charitable Distributions (QCD)

 If you can live without using withdrawals from your IRA, an IRA gift is one of the smartest ways to make a real impact for your parish, a ministry or the diocese.
-An IRA Qualified Charitable Distribution is excluded from taxable income so there is no need to itemize to get the benefit.
-You must be 70 1/2 years old or older and make a distribution directly from a traditional IRA to a qualified charity.
-You can give up to $100,000 and your gift will count towards your required minimum distribution.
+An IRA Qualified Charitable Distribution (QCD) is excluded from taxable income so there is no need to itemize to benefit.
+Although beginning in 2020, required minimum distributions (RMD) do not have to be taken until you turn 72, you still can make Qualified Charitable Distributions at 70 ½.
+You can give up to $100,000 from a traditional (not ROTH) IRA directly to the charity.

 Appreciated Securities Donations

 Donating shares of publicly traded appreciated stock or mutual funds can be a meaningful gift for your parish, a ministry or the diocese.
 The tax benefits could make it less costly than a comparable cash gift.
 Capital gains tax is not assessed.
 Plus, for a security held for more than 12 months, the fair market value of the gift is deductible if you exceed the threshold for deductions.
 Values up to 30% of your adjusted gross income are eligible for deduction and can be carried over for up to five years.

 Cash basis farmers who harvest their crops in the fall and make their plans for spring planting may find that making a charitable gift is an especially effective way to “share the harvest.”
 The value of the contributed grain is excluded from income so there is no need to itemize to get the benefit.
 In many cases the donated grain lowers the income subject to self-employment tax.

 - Paid up life insurance redeemable for cash value

 - Marketable tangible personal property